 Can I get my TMG data into HRE?

-That is our intention, yes, as long as you are using a recent version of TMG (v8.05 or later).
+We intend to be able to import ALL data from TMG, as long as you are using a recent version of TMG (v8.05 or later).

 Is this a Wholly Genes project?